MarkHerhold/json-patch-validation/README.md

 :exclamation: DEMO PURPOSES ONLY :exclamation:

 > Validates JSON Patches ([RFC 6902](https://tools.ietf.org/html/rfc6902)).
 This repository is for demo/explaination purposes only.
-Please see [https://medium.com/@markherhold/validating-json-patch-requests-44ca5981a7fc](this article) for a better approach to JSON Patch validation.
+Please see [this article](https://medium.com/@markherhold/validating-json-patch-requests-44ca5981a7fc) for a better approach to JSON Patch validation.

 ## Validation Strategy